liana-yang/Interactive-Data-Visualization-for-Revealing-Potential-News-Using-Yelp-Reviews/README.md

 # Application Description:
 Journalists want to explore crowd-sourced reviews from Yelp to identify hot spots.
 However, large human-generated text data is complex to analyze and it is hard for journalists to look into millions of Yelp reviews.
 Therefore, developing a visual analytic platform to mine and visualize these data could help investigative journalists explore large sets of crowd-sourced reviews.
 This visulization project can help journalist to get two information:

 1. Where are potential news in Yelp logs?
+    The tool recommends business list based on abnormality posibility, and provide related business review_amount and average stars trend.
+Both of them can help users to look up potential news.
 2. What are these potential news?
+    The tool provides review details and recommend some enlighting words in reviews that maybe helpful for understanding the background of the abnormality found in step one.
 # Related Links
 Link to the Video: